MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as **JoniS@WWLxZZZZZZ.onmicrosoft.com**.
 1. If the landing page appears blurred out, refresh the page.
-1. Select the app launcher icon, located to the left of the top banner that says Contoso Electronics, and select **Teams**.
+1. Select the apps launcher icon located on the bottom left of the navigation panel and select **Teams**.
 1. On the Welcome to Teams window, select **Get Started**.
 It may take a minute or two for Teams to set up.
 If a Teams for Mobile QR-code screen pops-up, close it.
 1. Open Teams.
 For the **Mark 8 Project Team** select **See all channels** then select **Research and Development**.
 1. Review the message posted from the previous task.
 1. From the posted message, select the link **https://security.microsoft.com/securescore?viewid=actions&actionId=meeting_autoadmitusers_v1**.
 Because you, Joni Shermann, have been granted permission through the custom role, you are able to access Secure Score.
-Other members of the Mark 8 project team can see teh post, but do not have access to Secure Score.
+Other members of the Mark 8 project team can see the post, but do not have access to Secure Score.
 1. Select **Edit status & action plan**.
 1. Check **Resolved through third party**.
 1. Add a note **Currently secured** to the **Action plan** field.